-Last Updated on 7th June 2020
+Last Updated on 2nd March 2021

-Yes we’ve had an onslaught of storms.
-Yes, the rainfall seems like it’s never ending.
-And yes, it’s bitterly cold….BUT, we’ve spied some daffodils starting to bloom.
+Yes, we’ve had an onslaught of storms.
+Yes, the rainfall seems like it’s never-ending.
+And yes, it’s bitterly cold…BUT, we’ve spied some daffodils starting to bloom.
 Which is one of the best telltale signs that spring is on its way.
 And while Fashion Week is in full swing and providing us with inspiration for autumn/winter 2020, naturally we’re still in the process of planning our wardrobes for spring.

-Now, while there are some trends we’ll be steering clear of, because let’s face it we’re not supermodels and can’t pull off everything.
+Now, while there are some trends we’ll be steering clear of because let’s face it, we’re not supermodels and can’t pull off everything.
 Sigh.
 There are certain trends that we wouldn’t forgive ourselves for not trying.
 Ahead, we highlight the spring trends we’ll be wearing along with must-have pieces to complete the look.

-You’d be forgiven if every time you pictured a waistcoat you immediately thought of Kate Moss circa mid-2000’s, in her famous signature shorts and knee high boots.
-And while designers such as Anthony Vaccarello did send models down the catwalk in gorgeous tiny waistcoats, thankfully other versions of the waistcoat included a more grown up, looser style as seen specifically at Armani and Hermes.
+You’d be forgiven if every time you pictured a waistcoat you immediately thought of Kate Moss circa mid-2000s, in her famous signature shorts and knee-high boots.
+And while designers such as Anthony Vaccarello did send models down the catwalk in gorgeous tiny waistcoats, thankfully other versions of the waistcoat included a more grown-up, looser style as seen specifically at Armani and Hermes.

 THE WHITE DRESS

 At Isabel Marant the white dress was short and sexy, at Altuzarra it took on a more boho-chic vibe and it was simply elegant at Akris.
 Nevertheless, the message was clear– ‘this spring the white dress is a power player in its own right’.

 We love leather, so there was no way we wouldn’t be super excited at the prospect of incorporating more of this lush material in our wardrobes.
 Best of all, leather is always an investment, making it a guilt-free treat!

-So to recap, in the months to come expect to find us championing waistcoats, neon, white dresses and leather.
+So to recap, in the months to come expect to find us championing waistcoats, neon, white dresses, and leather.
 We can’t wait!